pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 performance impact).
 However, these backports are generally not ABI-compatible with the implementations for later standard versions.

-This puts abseil in the curious position that the C++ standard version used to compile it has an impact on its ABI.
-This is because abseil will, by default, pick standard facilities when available, and otherwise fall back to its backports.
+This puts Abseil in the curious position that the C++ standard version used to compile it has an impact on its ABI.
+This is because Abseil will, by default, pick standard facilities when available, and otherwise fall back to its backports.
 As an example, `absl::string_view` compiled with C++17 will use the C++17 `std::string_view` ABI, whereas for C++14 and below, it will have a different ABI.

-Due to the constraint around having only one shared library per environment, abseil strongly recommends against distribution of its binary artifacts, especially in shared builds.
-In fact, the only mode of operation that is really considered supported by upstream abseil is compiling all dependencies with the same C++ standard version.
+Due to the constraint around having only one shared library per environment, Abseil strongly recommends against distribution of its binary artifacts, especially in shared builds.
+In fact, the only mode of operation that is really considered supported by upstream Abseil is compiling all dependencies with the same C++ standard version.
 This is obviously incompatible with servicing a large ecosystem, where some libraries might still require C++11, and some already require C++20.

-This issue would be _somewhat_ manageable if abseil types were only ever used internally in libraries, meaning things could be solved with a certain degree of care which (static) builds of abseil are available at build time.
-However, the situation is exacerbated drastically by the fact that several projects are using (or beginning to use) abseil types in their public API, e.g. [protobuf](https://developers.google.com/protocol-buffers/docs/news/2022-08-03#abseil-dep).
+This issue would be _somewhat_ manageable if Abseil types were only ever used internally in libraries, meaning things could be solved with a certain degree of care which (static) builds of Abseil are available at build time.
+However, the situation is exacerbated drastically by the fact that several projects are using (or beginning to use) Abseil types in their public API, e.g. [protobuf](https://developers.google.com/protocol-buffers/docs/news/2022-08-03#abseil-dep).

-In the worst case, this means a full bifurcation of the necessary builds, though more realistically, it means that all abseil consumers more or less need to agree on a given ABI.
+In the worst case, this means a full bifurcation of the necessary builds, though more realistically, it means that all Abseil consumers more or less need to agree on a given ABI.
 Further alternatives [exist](https://github.com/conda-forge/abseil-cpp-feedstock/issues/45) (e.g. _always_ using the backport types, even if newer C++ standards are used), but are non-trivial to realize at scale.